StragaSevera/xml-importer-example/README.md

 This example project is made for importing information about batches of invoices into DB.

 ## Database structure
-All fields are requided, but not setting `not null` in db because the common practics is to validate it in the Rails.
+All fields are required, but we do not set `not null` in db because the common practice is to validate it in the Rails.
 ### batches table
 1) `id`: `bigserial`, primary key.
 Not `serial` because Rails uses `bigserial` by default in case